 There are some great walks across the Manifold Valley that start right from the front door.
 You’re in the Peak District National Park, after all!
 Maps are provided but if you’d prefer to follow a more established route, just look for the old railway lines.

 I can thoroughly recommend the Manifold Track – a nine-mile tarmac trail that runs from nearby Hulme End to Waterhouses.
 The Monsal Trail is another traffic-free pathway that starts in Bakewell and finishes in Blackwell Mill.
 This 8.5-mile trail passes through several old railway tunnels as well as Monsal Dale, with its famous viaduct.

 Adventurous types will also love The Roaches.
 This rocky Peak District gem, located above Leek and Tittesworth Reservoir, is loved by hikers and climbers alike.
 Lud’s Church – a deep, moss-filled chasm – and Doxey Pool are both must-sees and make for super-scenic photos.
 For more inspiration when it comes to dog-friendly things to see and do, check out my Ruff Guide to the Peak District.

 What Ernie loved about Birch Cottage

 The cute enclosed garden, having access to great walks from the doorstep, keeping an eye on the neighbouring farm animals

 What I loved about Birch Cottage

 The peaceful location, having a garden to relax in, being walking distance to the nearest pub

 How to book Birch Cottage

 Overnight stays start from £70.
-Click here to find out more or to book with Owners Direct.
+Click here to find out more and to book via Airbnb.